Principal Investigator

 More Information

-Ursina Zürrer is a senior physician for medical oncology at the Winterthur Cantonal Hospital and Head of the Genetic Counseling Clinic, a member of the management board of the Breast Center and the Gynecological Tumor Center.
-Her scientific interests lie in the detection of hereditary cancers and how this knowledge influences the treatment of affected patients and how it can prevent cancers in the family.
-She is also actively involved in research into new or tailored oncological treatments for breast cancer and gynecological tumors.
+Dr. Ursina Zürrer is a senior physician for medical oncology at the Winterthur Cantonal Hospital, Head of the Genetic Counseling Clinic, and member of the management board of the Breast Center and the Gynecological Tumor Center.
+Her scientific interests lie in the detection of hereditary cancers and how this knowledge influences the treatment of affected patients and cancer prevention in the family.
+She is also actively involved in research into new or tailored oncological treatments for breast and gynecological tumors.